 Interest rate risks The capital investments of the Fielmann Group include call money and fixed-term deposits as well as fixed interest securities and bonded loans.
 As these capital investments are predominantly fixed interest and to be held to maturity, there is no significant interest rate risk for the Group.
 There are no material interest rate risks from financial liabilities.
-The liabilities from leases reported for the first time at the reporting date were discounted using a fixed interest rate until the maturity date, so that no interest rate risk from other financial liabilities.
+The liabilities from leases reported for the first time at the reporting date were discounted using a fixed interest rate until the maturity date, so that no interest rate risk occurs here.
+Owing to the low level of debt, there are no material interest rate risks from other financial liabilities.